richard-vh/nifi-hol/step-by-step-guides/Section 3: Quality of Service via Stateless Model Use Case.md

 ![alt text](/img/image81.png)

-- Create a new JoltTransformJSON Processor on the Canvas, we will use this Processor to create a Payload which will be sent to our Model Endpoint deployed within Cloudera AI (Demoed Previously).
+- Create a new `JoltTransformJSON` processor on the canvas.
+We will use this processor to create a payload which will be sent to our model endpoint deployed within Cloudera AI (Demoed Previously).

 ![alt text](/img/image82.png)